 The easiest and the least technical way to recover deleted files from the emptied recycle bin is to use a software recovery tool.
 It is also the quickest way that doesn't require any preconditions.

 AnyRecover is such a data recovery wizard that can help you recover permanently deleted files from your emptied recycle bin.
 It can access the path to the emptied data, scan your system and produce the list of the deleted files, then you will be able to preview these files, and recover them to your system.
-This versatile tool works on any version of Windows PC and Mac.
+This versatile tool works on any version of Windows PC (including the latest Windows 11) and Mac.
 With the high efficiency of data recovery function and the considerate after-sales service, it is highly recommended by the customers and medias.

 Key Features of AnyRecover